Reading Time: 11 minutes

 Interactions with Medications

 This is a big one!
 Herbal supplements can interact with prescription and over-the-counter medications.
-These interactions can sometimes reduce the effectiveness of your medications or increase the risk of side effects.
+These interactions can reduce the effectiveness of your medications or increase the risk of side effects.
 For example:

 • St. John’s Wort can interfere with certain antidepressants.